Kearny Arizona Real Estate Market Report — August 2026

 Frequently Asked Questions

-The median list price for Kearny Arizona Real Estate in June 2026 was about $170,000, down roughly 4% from May and 8% year-over-year.
-Median price per square foot held at $133, and median days on market improved to 70 from 81 the prior month.
-Closed sales over the trailing 12 months hold a median near $175,000.
+The median list price for Kearny Arizona Real Estate in August 2026 was about $165,000, a 5% recovery from July’s $157,000 low and 6% below year-ago pricing.
+Median price per square foot rebounded to $133 after the mid-summer $121.55 dip.
+Median days on market climbed to 136 days, the highest on record for this market.
+Closed sales over the trailing 12 months hold a median near $170,000.

-Kearny Arizona Real Estate sits firmly in buyer’s-market territory in June 2026.
-Months of supply runs 4 to 6, prices have compressed 8% year-over-year, and only 11 active listings sit on the market with median days on market at 70.
-Well-prepared buyers can negotiate with confidence; sellers must price realistically.
+Kearny Arizona Real Estate sits firmly in buyer’s-market territory in August 2026.
+Months of supply runs 4 to 6, pricing has compressed 6% year-over-year, and days on market at 136 is the highest reading on record.
+Only 11 active listings sit on the market.
+Well-prepared buyers hold real leverage; sellers must price realistically or plan on a winter listing.

 The Kearny AZ real estate market is one of the few entry-level markets remaining in Arizona where median price stays under $200,000.
 The Kearny AZ real estate market favors patient buyers with cash or strong financing… homes built in the 1958-1975 era often need updated electrical, roofing, and HVAC, so inspection contingencies and renovation budgets are critical.
 There is no condo or townhome inventory in this market.

 Kearny Pinal County real estate is unique because the entire town was master-planned by the Kennecott Copper Corporation in 1958 as a single planned community.
 The orderly street grid, lettered street sections, and consistent housing stock from the 1958-1975 era are unlike any other market in Pinal County.
-Kearny Pinal County real estate also stands out for its incorporated town status, dedicated police department, and single-industry copper economy.
+Kearny Pinal County real estate also stands out for its incorporated town status, dedicated police department, and single-industry copper economy anchored by ASARCO’s Ray Mine.

-A Kearny realty specialist has the local relationships needed to surface off-market and pre-MLS listings in a thin inventory environment.
-These transactions also involve mining-town nuances… copper-price exposure on resale, ASARCO Ray Mine employment dependencies, original Kennecott build construction quirks, and septic and well diligence on parcels outside town limits.
-Generic Phoenix-area agents typically miss these factors.
+A dedicated full-time agent/broker that specializes in Kearny realty has the local relationships needed to surface off-market inventory in a thin inventory environment.
+Kearny transactions involve mining-town nuances… copper-price exposure on resale, ASARCO Ray Mine employment dependencies, original Kennecott build construction quirks, and septic and well diligence on parcels outside town limits.
+Ask any agent for their closed transaction count in Kearny in the last 12 months.
+If they cannot answer in one sentence, you have your answer.
+Nearly half of licensed agents closed ZERO deals last year.
+FACT!

 Yes.
-Kearny realty consistently has off-market and pre-MLS listings because the town is small and the agent network knows owners directly.
+Kearny realty consistently has off-market and pre-market inventory because the town is small and the agent network knows owners directly.
 Estate sales, divorce listings, and owner-occupant relocations frequently move through these channels before ever appearing publicly.
-Working with a Kearny specialist gives buyers access to this pipeline; cold-searching public sites alone misses it.
+Active clients get notified within 60 seconds when off-market Kearny realty inventory surfaces through our private broker relationships.
+Not a subscription list, not an email drip… a dedicated full-time broker texting personally.

-Kearny Arizona Real Estate families are served by Ray Unified District, a B-rated LEA per ADE FY25 official data.
-Ray Elementary School earned a B letter grade with 70.86 points.
-Ray Jr/Sr High School operates as a hybrid 7-12 campus and earned a C letter grade with 43.93 points.
-Cobre Valley Institute of Technology operates a satellite career-and-technical campus inside Kearny but is a JTED and does not receive an LEA letter grade.
+Kearny Arizona Real Estate families are served by Ray Unified District, a B-rated district per ADE FY25 official data.
+Ray Elementary School earned a B district letter grade with 70.86 points.
+Ray Jr/Sr High School operates as a hybrid 7-12 campus and earned a C district letter grade with 43.93 points.
+Cobre Valley Institute of Technology operates a satellite career-and-technical campus inside Kearny but is a JTED and does not receive a district letter grade.

 Kearny Arizona Real Estate sits in one of the safer rural Arizona communities.
 Kearny earns an A-minus grade for violent crime per CrimeGrade and ranks in the 80th percentile for violent-crime safety.
 AreaVibes reports a 1 in 509 violent-crime risk and a 1 in 95 total-crime risk, with crime down about 18% year-over-year.
-The Town of Kearny Police Department provides 24-hour patrol with 5 full-time officers plus reservists.
+The Town of Kearny Police Department serves the entire Kearny Arizona Real Estate footprint with 24-hour patrol, 5 full-time officers plus reservists from headquarters at 355 Alden Road.

 Get Personalized Kearny Arizona Real Estate Data